Australian woman linked to Islamic State charged with terror offences

 Sign up now: Get insights on Asia's fast-moving developments

-SYDNEY, May 28 - An Australian woman who returned home in September from a Syrian refugee camp has been charged with allegedly joining Islamic State and entering and remaining in a declared conflict zone, authorities said on Thursday.
+SYDNEY – An Australian woman who returned home in September 2025 from a Syrian refugee camp has been charged with allegedly joining the Islamic State group, and entering and remaining in a declared conflict zone, the authorities said on May 28.

 “It is important to note that a period of time without charges being laid is not an indicator that investigations have ceased,” AFP Deputy Commissioner of National Security Investigations Hilda Sirec said.